-You wrote a careful .cursorrules telling Composer to prefer TypeScript, avoid any, and never inline styles — but the next generation does all three.
-The rules file is sitting in the repo; the model is acting like it does not exist.
-Usually the file is in the wrong place, named for the wrong era of Cursor (the project switched from .cursorrules to .cursor/rules/*.mdc in late 2025), or scoped to a path the current request never touched.
+You wrote a careful rule telling Cursor to prefer TypeScript, avoid any, and never inline styles, but the next generation does all three.
+The file is sitting in the repo and the model acts like it does not exist.

-This article walks the file-loading order, how to confirm whether a rule actually reached the model, and how to migrate cleanly between the two formats.
+This article walks the rule-loading order, the four rule activation types and their exact menu labels, how to confirm a rule actually reached the model, and how to migrate cleanly between the two formats.

 Common causes